 Table 2.
-Summary of incidental mortality of northern fur seals from the eastern Pacific stock due to commercial fisheries from 2008 through 2012 and calculation of the mean annual mortality rate (Breiwick 2013).
-Details of how percent observer coverage is measured are included in Appendix 6.
+Summary of incidental mortality and serious injury of the Eastern Pacific stock of northern fur seals due to commercial fisheries in 2009-2013 and calculation of the mean annual mortality and serious injury rate (Breiwick 2013; NMML, unpubl. data).
+Methods for calculating percent observer coverage are described in Appendix 6 of the Alaska Stock Assessment Reports.